Coorparoo: Urban development

 On 24 August 1970, the Queensland Government established the Xavier Special School at 39 Beresford Terrace with two teachers in two rooms of the Xavier Home for Crippled Children to provide special education to the children in the facility.
 Following the closure of the Xavier Home in 1994, Xavier Special School continued to operate from the Beresford Terrace site.
 In 2002, the Xavier School formally merged with Camp Hill State High School and Whites Hill State School (both in Camp Hill) to form Whites Hill State College (also in Camp Hill) with Xavier Special School becoming the Xavier Special Education Unit within the college.
 Despite the merger, the Xavier Special Education Unit continued to operate from the Beresford Terrace site until 2009 when the lease expired on that site.
 In 2010, it was relocated to Mount Gravatt West Special School (now Nursery Road Special School in Holland Park West), despite a petition signed by 588 people in December 2008 wanting the Xavier Special Education Unit to be relocated to Whites Hill State College (noting there was plenty of space available on that campus).
 One of the reasons given for choosing Mount Gravatt West Special School was the superior facilities it offered to incorporate Xavier's conductive education methods for children with multiple impairments, such as the hydrotherapy centre.
 As at 2022, Xavier's conductive education is provided in purpose-built classrooms at Nursery Road Special School.

-Metropolitan Districts Netball Association was established in 1974 at Downey Park in Windsor, relocating to Wembley Park in Cooparoo in 1976.
+Metropolitan Districts Netball Association was established in 1974 at Downey Park in Windsor, relocating to Wembley Park in Coorparoo in 1976.
 Its Coorparoo facilities were flooded in the 2011 Brisbane floods.

 In 2009, the Myer Department store building was compulsorily resumed for Eastern Busway and bus station by the Queensland Government.
 The Coorparoo station was going to be built on the Myer building site.
 In 2015, the old Myer Department store building on the corner of Old Cleveland Road and Cavendish Road was demolished.
 In its place are 3 residential towers with commercial development on the lower floors.
 The development, known as Coorparoo Square opened in 2017 and features a 10 screen Dendy cinema, Aldi Supermarket and speciality retailers and coffee shops.
 The Coorparoo bus station was not built.
 Under the development, will be a void for the future Eastern Busway station.